tientruongwork/E7RefreshShopTool/README.md

 ## Limitation
 - Only support BlueStacks at the moment
 - Only support Windows OS at the moment
+- Only works when moved BlueStack to primary monitor (incase you're using multiple monitor)

 ## Installation
 - Download this repo and extract it